Deshik7177/Alemeno_Credit_Approval_System/README.md

 ## API Endpoints

 All APIs run under `/`:
-1. `/register/`: Add a new customer
+1. `/register/`: Add a new customer.
 2. `/check-eligibility/`: Check loan eligibility based on credit score
 3. `/create-loan/`: Process a new loan based on eligibility
 4. `/view-loan/loan_id/`: View loan details and customer details by loan ID